 Where have Fine Gael and Labour gone wrong with their economic policy?
 Well, the very nature of it right from the beginning was fundamentally flawed.
 The governing parties, for all their talk of a great recovery and economic stability, fail to highlight any policy or action of theirs that has actually achieved this, presuming their claims are true.
 This is because they aren’t responsible for the limited recovery that there has been.
 Fluctuating exchange rates have created a more beneficial environment for Irish exports to the UK and the USA.
 Interest rates, actually all monetary policy, are controlled by the European Central Bank, not the Irish government.
 The impact of these policies on Eurozone economies are significant, but they aren’t policies that Fine Gael or Labour can take credit for as they have little or no power over them.

 In fact, the recovery has happened not because of Fine Gael/Labour’s economic policy, but in spite of it.
 The government economic programme has been one of contractionary fiscal policy, policy designed to slow down economic growth and the economy in general, not stimulate growth.
 It removes any flexibility to deal with an economic crisis if and when one occurs.
-This is why there has been an increase in homelessness, and increase in repossession proceedings, a deterioration of healthcare and education, and mounting debt for universities.
+This is why there has been an increase in homelessness, and an increase in repossession proceedings, a deterioration of healthcare and education, and mounting debt for universities.
 Farmers and small business owners are suffering because the government has failed to take action in those areas, instead opting for higher taxes and less spending, while at the same time allowing larger corporations to avoid almost all of their tax obligations.
 This wouldn’t create an environment for increased employment because it is small businesses that create the vast majority of jobs in Ireland, not multi-national corporations, and it is our domestic economy that is most important, not exports, which is what many multi-nationals are geared towards.

 The government’s contractionary fiscal policy has also resulted in a massive drop off in provision of social housing.
 With fewer people able to afford private rent as a result of the out-of control housing market, and almost no social housing provided to meet the demand for it, a housing crisis has emerged and intensified.
 House prices are even rapidly approaching 2005 levels, and only two years ago Fine Gael was pushing for a new housing boom, despite the fact that there are 200,000 empty homes, many of which aren’t fit for habitation.